s-victor/TinyPedal/docs/customization.md

 ## Fuel
+    *start
+Starting fuel reading.

+    *remain
+Remaining fuel reading.

+    *refuel
+Estimated refueling reading, which is the total amount additional fuel required to finish race.

+    *used
+Estimated fuel consumption reading, which is calculated from last-valid-lap fuel consumption and delta fuel consumption.
+Note, when vehicle is in garage stall, this reading only shows last-valid-lap fuel consumption without delta calculation.

+    *delta
+Estimated delta fuel consumption reading.

+    *end
+Estimated remaining fuel reading at the end of current stint before pit.

+    *laps
+Estimated laps reading that current fuel can last.

+    *mins
+Estimated minutes reading that current fuel can last.

+    *save
+One less pit stops target fuel consumption reading.

+    *pits
+Estimated number of pitstops that required to finish race.
+Any non-zero decimal places would be considered for an additional pit stop.

+    bar_width
+Set each column width, value in chars, such as 10 = 10 chars.
+Default value is `5`.
+Minimum width is limited to `3`.

     low_fuel_lap_threshold
 Set amount lap threshold to show low fuel indicator when total completable laps of remaining fuel is equal or less than this value.
 Default value is `2` laps before running out of fuel.